danilorbarros/therion/README.md

 # How to use

 1. Add the input data at therionlist.csv
-2. Execute the folowing comands:
+2. Execute the following commands:
     - import Therion as Octopinho
     - therion = Octopinho.Therion()
     - therion.get_therion_list()